ibm-cloud-docs/account/trustedprofile-create.md

 Next, [Assign access to the trusted profile](/docs/account?topic=account-create-trusted-profile#tp-access).

 {{site.data.keyword.cloud_notm}} services are static identities that don't use conditions to establish trust.
-Instead, use an ID to create a direct link with the trusted entity.
+Instead, you establish trust by using the CRN to create a direct link with the trusted entity.
 {: note}

 ## Establishing trust with service IDs in the console